mediamonks/channels/packages/channels/README.md

 // can be set on creation as part of channel options channelsInstance.createChannel('my-channel', { defaultStartStopProps });

-// or cab be set directly on a channel myChannel.defaultStartStopProps = defaultStartStopProps;
+// or can be set directly on a channel myChannel.defaultStartStopProps = defaultStartStopProps;

 ```